naoshibaikyu/superbuddn/test.md

 Stardust: Gah!

-NaoshiGlad: Welcome to Order King!
+Naoshi Glad: Welcome to Order King!
 May I take your burger?

 Stardust: Naoshi...
 Don't do that...